tim-schilling/debug-tutorial/README.md

 Welcome to the tutorial!
 I really appreciate the time you've spent so far and the time you spend in the future on this tutorial.

-The purpose of this tutorial is to expose you to some of the tools available to you as a Djangonaut to aid you in your debugging adventures.
+The purpose of this tutorial is to expose you to some tools available to you as a Djangonaut to aid you in your debugging adventures.

 If you didn't attend the talk or would like to view the slides, [you